 1979 Sixth British International Print Biennale, Cartwright Hall, Bradford, England

 1978 Thick Paint.
-Art in reaction to the thin, impersonal surfaces of pop art, minimalism and color-field painting, Renaissance Society, University of Chicago, Oct.
-1–Nov.
+Art in reaction to the impersonal surfaces of pop art, minimalism and color-field painting, Renaissance Society at the University of Chicago, Oct.
+1-Nov.
 8

 Paintings ’75, ’76, ’77, Sarah Lawrence College, Bronxville, N.Y.